 “There’s always the tension, with any trust, between wanting to grow and preserve the capital and wanting to provide an income stream,” Bhalla says.
 Some trusts stipulate the capital cannot be spent; in order to preserve the assets for generations to come, only the income generated from the trust can be spent.

 “A lot of the trusts we do now have annual income payments,” says Bhalla.
-The funds are transferred to the chief and council, who then determine the best use for the funds – whether that includes spending it immediately, or saving it for a rainy day.
+The funds are transferred to the Nation, which then determines the best use for the funds – whether that includes spending it immediately, or saving it for a rainy day.

 Fostering financial stewardship

 In many cases, the role of the wealth professional goes beyond managing the trust’s assets.
 “One of our biggest roles as a corporate trustee is to ensure our knowledge is passed on to the community,” says Jackson.
 “We work closely with investment managers to develop a policy statement, which sets out the objective for the trust in a way that suits the community’s appetite for risk, as well as what they want to see for returns.”

 Jackson says some communities are more geared toward ESG investments, particularly if they’ve made a commitment to avoid investing in certain industries, such as energy, tobacco or alcohol.
 These decisions are often discussed in detail between the community leaders overseeing the trust, and money managers making the investing decisions.